openxla/shardy/rfcs/2024-03-14-shardy-partitioner-rfc.md

 #### Explicitly replicated sub-axes

 In addition to sub-axes being used to shard dimension, they can also be marked as explicitly replicated.
-We allow this in the representation because sub-axes behave just like full axes, i.e. when you shard a dimension along a sub-axis of axis `"x"`, the other sub-axes of `"x"` are implicitly replicated, and therefore can be explicitly replicated to indicate that a sub-axis must stay replicated and can’t be used to shard a dimension.
+We allow this in the representation because sub-axes behave just like full axes, i.e. when you shard a dimension along a sub-axis of axis `"x"`, the other sub-axes of `"x"` are implicitly replicated, and therefore can be explicitly replicated to indicate that a sub-axis must stay replicated and can't be used to shard a dimension.

 For example: